badasintended/packs/chairs/README.txt

              hundred(or thousand) in a room, so it usually doesn't lag your PC... unless youre in a potato.
      7. Why llamas?
           >> Hey hey, that is not an issue.
 I just like them.
+     >> To fix errors, try type "/function deimosbtg:chairs/reset".
+     >> To remove all chairs, type "/function deimosbtg:chairs/remove_all" and then click yes, or type "/function deimosbtg:chairs/force_remove_all" to remove without confirmation.

   That's for now.
 Sorry for the bad English and enjoy building! stay tuned on https://minecraft.curseforge.com/projects/chairs and https://github.com/deimosbtg/packs for other minecraft creations!